brucePedroGomes/open-encrypto-object/README.md

 # open-encrypto-object

-A simple JavaScript library for recursively encrypting primitive values within JSON objects and arrays using AES-256-GCM, preserving the structure.
+A JavaScript library for recursively encrypting primitive values within JSON objects and arrays using AES-256-GCM, preserving the structure.

 ## Installation